Workers thrive in cultures that encourage support, personal growth and open communication.

 You should especially be aware of your own interpretation of your company's culture, and how you're communicating that to your team.
 Here are some questions to ask yourself to build and understand your culture, according to TINYpulse:

-- How do we communicate our vision for organizational culture?
+- How do you communicate your vision for organizational culture?

-- What kind of people do we want?
+- What kind of people do you want?

-- How do we want our employees to grow?
+- How do you want employees to grow?